eds-book/95199651-9e81-4cae-a3a7-66398a9a5f62/README.md

 ### Running on Binder
 The notebook is designed to be launched from Binder.

-Click the **Launch Binder** button at the top level of the repository
+Click the **Launch Binder** button at the top level of the repository.

 ### Running locally
 You may also download the notebook from GitHub to run it locally: